adamwulf/mcp-template/README.md

 8. Open Activity Monitor and search for your executable name
 9. Verify only the inspector and a single instance of your tool is running
 10. In Xcode → Debug → Attach to Process → Find your executable name at the top and attach
+11. In Terminal, run `tail -n 20 -f ~/Library/Logs/Claude/mcp*.log`
-11. Now you can interact with your server through the inspector while hitting breakpoints in Xcode!
+12. Now you can interact with your server through the inspector while hitting breakpoints in Xcode!

 This setup provides a powerful debugging environment where you can:
 - Test your MCP server's functionality through the Inspector's UI
 - Set breakpoints in your code to trace execution
 - Inspect variables and state during operation
 - Debug resource, prompt, and tool implementations in real-time

+For more debugging tips, visit [MCP Debugging](https://modelcontextprotocol.io/docs/tools/debugging) at Anthropic's modelcontextprotocol.io site.

 ## License